-Exceptional organization and flow.
-Answers questions in a brief and succinct way.
+Displays exceptional organization and flow of ideas throughout the paper.
+Answers critique questions in a brief and succinct manner.

-Clear and in-depth understanding of the article.
+Demonstrates clear and in-depth understanding of the article.

 Critique is objective, comprehensive, thoughtful, and balanced in identifying both strengths and weaknesses of the study.
-Provides clear examples to support answers using direct references or quotes with page numbers.
-Avoids using generalizations in paper.
+Provides clear examples (avoids generalizations) to support answers and uses references appropriately.
 Justifies criticisms and offers rational for how a limitation will affect the quality of the study, and suggests an alternative approach that could have eliminated the problem.
 Suggestions are practical.

-Exceptional spelling, grammar and use of APA guidelines.
-Exceptional referencing throughout paper.
+Uses exceptional spelling, grammar, and use of APA guidelines.